jbossdemocentral/bpms-signavio-integration-demo/README.md

 6. Mortgage Loan demo pre-installed as project.

-7. Process and Task dashboard pre-filled with mock data optional now.
+7. Using process designer, import the Signavio process that was exported to the file found in support/MortgageDemoSignavio.bpmn.

-8. You can pre-load the BPM Suite Mortgage project with multiple pre-configured process instances, some will run through the rejected path, some will be waiting for you in the various human task when you login.
+8. You can also pre-load the BPM Suite Mortgage project with multiple pre-configured process instances, some will run through the rejected path, some will be waiting for you in the various human task when you login.
 To inject these pre-configured requests just run the client jar from a command line shell.
 You can run the following command from the 'support' directory:

     ```
    java -jar jboss-mortgage-demo-client.jar erics bpmsuite1!
     ```

 Notes
 -----